Jerry-Sun/jerry-sun.github.io/_posts/2024-02-10-renewable-energy-model.md

 3. Common resources: Non-excludable but rival
 4. Club goods: Excludable but non-rival

-This concept is used for microeconomics to interpret individual consumerism.
+This concept is used in microeconomics to interpret individual consumerism.
 But let me try to make my point if we imagine nations as individuals.

 Energy primarily comes today from de-facto "private resources".
 This is what energy sources like coal, natural gas, and oil are.
 Nations who own the land possess an asset owned entirely by them (excludable) and only consumable once (rival).
 They can choose to consume it or sell it to other countries just like an individual can use a good or sell it on Facebook Marketplace to another buyer.